Y.T. Rubber Co., Ltd. (YTRC)

 Activities for protecting safety and health

-We also actively participate in drug eradication campaigns led by the government and work to maintain the health and healthy living environments of employees.
+We are also actively cooperating with the government-led campaign to eradicate prohibited substances, and strive to maintain the health and healthy living environment of our employees.

-We follow the laws concerning medical insurance and regular health checkups, and equal working conditions for both Thais and Burmese, with no discrimination based on ethnicity.
+We comply with the law regarding medical insurance and regular health checkups, and ensure equal working conditions for Thai and Myanmar nationals.

 First aid course